elec327/elec327.github.io/bonus.md

   determine total scorer.
 Example questions: is there a second hand that ticks? a separate hour and minute hand?  is there some sort of PWM-like intensity modulation? does the device calibrate and use the VLO for low power?

+  1. **[1 point]** - create a proof-of-concept accelerometer device (requiring the hardware airwire fix described above).
+Get data from the accelerometer and display it somehow with the LEDs.
+(Alternatively, an extra point will be applied for the following bonuses...)

   1. **[2 points]** - implement a tilt sensor in which the LED closest and furthest from the ground light up.
 The button should be used to make the device sleep/wake up.
 This will require that